pittpv/nexus-node/README.md

 > If Watchtower is already configured, the script will ask before overwriting.

-## 📌 Latest Updates 07-07-2025
+## 📌 Latest Updates 29-09-2025
+⚠️ On some machines, an issue occurs with node version 0.10.15.
+Please downgrade to version 0.10.14 using new feature

+- Added a downgrade feature (option 8)
+  - Downgrade of multiple nodes is supported
+  - Choose `lastest` to restore automatic updates.

+<details>
+<summary>📅 Version History</summary>

+### 07-07-2025
 ⚠️ Delete nodes using the **old version** of the script and only then download the new version.

 - Added support for creating multiple Nexus nodes
     - Batch loading of node IDs via the `nexus-nodes.txt` file or manually
     - `--max-threads` setting
     - Convenient node identification on the server—the node ID is added to the container name and folder
 - Added batch node management
     - Delete all nodes at once or a specific one
     - Start/stop all containers at once or a specific one
     - Check and display container status (running ✅, stopped ❌)
 - New log viewing mechanism based on tmux.
 Thanks to **@leznoxx** (Discord) for the function idea
     - View up to 4 containers on one screen (in one session).
 The number of sessions is unlimited.
     - Supports navigation between tmux sessions when dealing with more nodes.
 One tmux session = 4 containers.
     - Convenient usage instructions displayed right before launching log viewing.
 Exit log viewing with `Ctrl+B` then `D`.
 - Minor UX improvements

-<details>
-<summary>📅 Version History</summary>

 ### 04-07-2025
 - Added a function to check machine resources and calculate recommended value for --max-threads parameter.
 Thanks to **@leznoxx** (Discord) for the function idea